gdsbook/book/notebooks/11_regression.md

 balboa_names = variable_names + ['d2balboa']
 ```

-And then fit the model using the OLS class in PySAL's `spreg`:
+And then fit the model using the OLS class in Pysal's `spreg`:

 ```python
 m2 = spreg.OLS(